 Ideally smokers should aim to quit smoking at least 8 weeks prior to surgery.
 Remember, the longer you stop smoking, the better.
 Stopping for two weeks before and two weeks after your surgery will make a big difference.
 However, if you have not quit, stopping smoking for at least 12 hours before surgery and for some days after will help.

-When can I smoke again after surgery?
+When can you smoke again after cosmetic surgery?

 It is important you do not start smoking again, even if you only quit 12 hours before surgery.
 You do not want to take oxygen away from your healing wounds.
 If you are going to start smoking again, try not to do so for at least one week following your procedure.

-How can I quit smoking before my surgery?
+How to quit smoking before cosmetic surgery

 Many people have used an upcoming surgery as a reason to quit, even if just a day or two before the procedure.
 The surgery can be used as motivation to set a quit date!